Prottya-Roy/Design_Patterns_CS/README.md

 # Design_Patterns_CS
-Some Design Patterns Practice ion C#
+Some Design Patterns Practice in C#